Chespirito

-Roberto Gómez Bolaños (21 February 1929 – 28 November 2014), more commonly known by his stage name Chespirito, or "Little Shakespeare", was a Mexican actor, comedian, screenwriter, humorist, director, producer, and author.
+Roberto Mario Gómez y Bolaños (21 February 1929 – 28 November 2014), more commonly known by his stage name Chespirito, or "Little Shakespeare", was a Mexican actor, comedian, screenwriter, humorist, director, producer, and author.
 He is widely regarded as one of the icons of Spanish-speaking humor and entertainment and one of the greatest comedians of all time.
 He is also one of the most loved and respected comedians in Latin America.
-He is mostly known by his acting role Chavo from the sitcom El Chavo del 8.
+He is mostly known by his acting role Chavo from the sitcom El Chavo del Ocho.